MinLL/MinAI/README.md

 * NPCs know who is riding a horse, swimming, sleeping and sitting.
 * Added time of day descriptors like "noon", "dawn", "dead of night" to help the LLM have more natural dialog like "are you enjoying the sunset?"

+### Item Management System
+* NPCs can dynamically give items or gold to the player through natural conversation
+* NPCs can request and take items from the player's inventory
+* The system intelligently handles cases where NPCs don't have enough of an item to give or when players don't have requested items
+* NPCs are aware of both their own inventory contents and the player's inventory (with reasonable limits)
+* Common uses include:
+  * NPCs giving quest items, rewards, or gifts to the player
+  * NPCs requesting payment, quest items, or supplies from the player
+  * Trading specific items between NPCs and the player
+  * Merchants, vendors, and general NPCs can all participate in item exchanges

 ### NAT
 * NAT weathers are supported and recognized by the LLM (In addition to the general weather system).